Kiararh92/cen4802/README.md

 # cen4802
 Author: KRH
-Assignment #1 Version Control Workflow Foundations Herbal App - Generates a random herb with a short description of properties and uses.
+Assignment #1 Version Control Workflow Foundations Herbal App - Generates herbs with a short description of properties and uses.